ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   retrain gpt2 or similar first to prove that code works
 -   training experiments
 -   new lm experiments

-## New LMs

 -   gpt2 on
     -   pg-19
         -   for large datasets, train for n iterations/batches instead of epochs
     -   wikitext103
     -   imdb
     -   writingprompts
+    -   cnn/daily
+    -   ctrl news dataset
-    -   cnn/dailymail
+    -   openwebtext
 -   new lms
     -   albert-style
+        -   maybe scale up embedding dim from 128?
+        -   pretrain
     -   electra-style
+        -   electra can't really be adapted for autoregessive language modeling
+    -   unlikelihood
+    -   distilled
+        -   distil gpt2-xl?
+    -   double descent
+    -   bert-style, but on webtext
 -   no layernorm
     -   fixup init has been used before
+        -   fixup probably won't reduce memory usage
+    -   metainit
+        -   code for metainit in pytorch is available in paper, no github repository
+        -   metainit also has scale parameters
     -   try in-place layer norm?
+    -   try reversible scaling parameters for fixup and metainit
     -   new paper
-    -   distilled
-    -   unlikelihood
-    -   double descent
-    -   bert-style, but on webtext
 -   ideas

     -   does finetuning give better results than grover, ctrl, etc